RobertAhlin/rpg-p3/README.md

 ### <a id="scope"></a>Scope

 This will show what I learnt in the Python programming module.
-And also add something different like thinking outside the box with the possibility to enter cheat code.

 ### <a id="structure"></a>Structure